msampaio/musicontour/docs/index.rst

 Villa-Lobos Contour Module (VLCM) is a module for `Villa-Lobos
 <http://github.com/kroger/villa-lobos/>`_ computer musicology
 software, developed by Genos_.
-VLCM has Contour Theories functions implemented, like comparison matrix and internal diagonals.
+VLCM has Contour Theories functions implemented, like prime form, comparison matrix and internal diagonals.

 Contents: